Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Results

 \subsubsection{Signature of the core-halo structure}

 We start off with comparing the stellar profiles at $z=5.56$.
-Figure \ref{figure2} compares the stellar density profiles of the three main galaxies in the $\psi$DM model at $z=5.56$ with those of the CDM model.
-Moving from left to right, we present the first, second, and third galaxy, respectively, as was previously pointed out in Figure \ref{WDMvsWave}.
-In the first row, a notable difference is seen between the stellar profiles in the $\psi$DM scenario and CDM.
+Figure \ref{figure2} compares the stellar density profiles of the three main Galaxies in the $\psi$DM model at $z=5.56$ with those of the CDM model.
+Moving from left to right, we present the first, second, and third Galaxy, respectively, as was previously pointed out in Figure \ref{“WDM”vsWave}.
+In this figure, a notable difference is seen between the stellar profiles in the $\psi$DM scenario and CDM.
 This highlights how stellar profiles can vary and evolve differently in distinct DM scenarios, suggesting they could serve as a valuable tool for analyzing DM signatures in dwarf galaxies.
-The second row provides a closer look at the inner part of the galaxy and offers a clear test to assess the compatibility of the profiles with a core-halo structure.
-To this end, we plot the ideal solitonic and NFW profiles that would correspond to the inner core and the characteristic $r^{-3}$ asymptotic profile, respectively.
-It is worth noting that only in the case of $\psi$DM$_{G1}$ do the NFW and solitonic profiles intersect while still fitting the stellar profile.
-This is never a possibility for any CDM galaxy.
+If we take a closer look at the inner part of the Galaxy we can make a clear test to assess the compatibility of the profiles with a core-halo structure.
+To this end, we plot the ideal solitonic/isothermal and NFW profiles that would correspond to the inner core and the characteristic $r^{-3}$ asymptotic profile, respectively.
+It is worth noting that only in the case of $\psi$DM$_{G1}$, for figure \ref{figure2}, do the NFW and solitonic/isothermal profiles intersect while still fitting the stellar profile.
+This is never a possibility for any CDM Galaxy, where the entire profile can be fitted by a single NFW or isothermal profiles.
 This result may indicate the potential presence of a primordial core-halo stellar structure.
-There is also a noticeable difference in the inner profile for galaxies two and three, which aligns with the presence or absence of a soliton, resulting in a core-cuspy disagreement.
-Furthermore, in the case of galaxy three, where both $\psi$DM and CDM exhibit a similar halo with the same slope, we can observe how the NFW profile effectively fits the entire CDM stellar profile.
+There is also a noticeable difference in the inner profile for Galaxies two and three, which aligns with the presence or absence of a soliton, resulting in a core-cuspy disagreement.
+Furthermore, in the case of Galaxy three, where both $\psi$DM and CDM exhibit a similar halo with the same slope, we can observe how the NFW profile effectively fits the entire CDM stellar profile.
 This is a consequence of the anticipated cusp, whereas a soliton is required for $\psi$DM to establish its flat inner profile.
-The reason why both stellar profiles appear to coincide with a flat core for galaxy one in the inner part could be attributed to the widely suggested notion that baryonic feedback may lead to the development of a core, even in the CDM scenario \citep{Chan:2015,Pontzen:2012}.
-This is more plausible at this redshift for G1 than for G2 and G3, given its greater mass as the inner slope of the DM halo profiles shows a strong mass dependence \citep{Chan:2015}.
-It is likely the same reason why the core-halo structure had sufficient time to form only in this galaxy.
+The reason why both stellar profiles appear to coincide with a flat core for Galaxy 1 in the inner part could be attributed to the widely suggested notion that baryonic feedback may lead to the development of a core, even in the cold dark matter (CDM) scenario \citep{Chan:2015, Pontzen:2012}.
+This is more plausible at this redshift for G1 than for G2 and G3, given its greater mass, as the inner slope of the dark matter (DM) halo profiles shows a strong mass dependence \citep{Chan:2015}.
+However, CDM G2 also requires a cored fit, albeit much smaller than the large flat inner core of $\psi$DM G2.
+It is likely the same reason why the core-halo structure had sufficient time to form only in this Galaxy.
 The vertical line in the figure represents the comoving softening length, which is 0.19 kpc in this case.
 Below this radius, cautious must be taken in interpreting the data.